Owaisi Criticizes RSS Chief's 'Three Children' Theory | Politics

 - India

-In a recent critique, AIMIM President Asaduddin Owaisi condemned RSS Chief Mohan Bhagwat's proposal for Indian families to have three children, accusing him of imposing an undue burden on women.
+In a pointed critique, AIMIM president Asaduddin Owaisi rebuked RSS chief Mohan Bhagwat's call for Indian families to have three children, claiming it imposes unnecessary burdens on women.
+Owaisi argued that RSS-sponsored organizations are responsible for perpetuating anti-Muslim sentiments.

-Owaisi also censured Prime Minister Narendra Modi's administration, asserting that hostility towards Muslims has been institutionalized during his time in office.
+The Hyderabad MP accused Prime Minister Narendra Modi of institutionalizing animosity against Muslims during his tenure, citing that the Muslim population growth rate has decreased while RSS rhetoric continues to fuel communal tensions.

-In an interview with PTI, Owaisi blamed the RSS and its allies for propagating anti-Muslim rhetoric and emphasized the decreasing growth rate of the Muslim population according to the 2011 census, arguing against the need for Bhagwat's suggestion.
+Owaisi also criticized the Indian government's foreign and domestic policies, questioning its handling of illegal immigration and economic ties with the US.
+He urged for a political change to retire the BJP from power in upcoming elections, highlighting allegations of bias in a judicial commission's report on demographic shifts in Sambhal.